andreyorst/fennel-conditions/README.md

 Common Lisp inspired condition system for Fennel language.

-This library implements thread safe resumable exception model for the Fennel language, and Lua runtime.
+This library implements thread-safe resumable exception model for the Fennel language, and Lua runtime.
 It is based on the idea of leveraging tables to implement thread-local dynamic scopes.

-This library is a work in progress.
-All updates up to 0.1.0 can be considered breaking.

 ## Installation